Mathis Kreitzscheck (Hrsg.)

 Kurzbeschreibung

-CTH 532.1 only consists of the fragment KUB 34.9, the remnant of a tablet with Hittite lunar eclipse omens during specific times of the night.
-The verb used for the eclipse is puš-, like in CTH 532.5 and CTH 532.8.
+CTH 532.1 consists only of the fragment KUB 34.9, the remnant of a tablet containing Hittite lunar eclipse omens for specific times of the night.
+The verb used for the eclipse is puš-, like in CTH 532.5.

 Texte